Natural Beauty and Old World Charm in Croatia and Slovenia

 Enjoy and any last minute excursions into the city if time permits before transfer to Ljubljana’s Jože Pučnik Airport for your return flight home.

-Includes 12 nights accommodations, all ground transportation, all breakfasts, 8 lunches, and 4 dinners and full private guide services.
-Excludes airfare.
+Includes 12 nights accommodations, private ground transportation, all breakfasts, 10 lunches, and 4 dinners and full private guide services.
+Excludes gratuities and international airfare.